Registering Cloudera Hybrid Environments

 This option is only available if you select to have a new network and subnets created.
 It is turned on by default so that private subnets are created in addition to public subnets.
 If you disable it, only public subnets will be created.

-For production deployments, Cloudera recommends that you use private subnets.
+For production deployments, Cloudera recommends using private subnets.
 Work with your internal IT teams to ensure that users can access the browser interfaces for cluster services.

 Enable Endpoint Access Gateway When Cluster Connectivity Manager is enabled, you can optionally enable Public Endpoint Access Gateway to provide secure connectivity to UIs and APIs in Cloudera Data Hub clusters deployed using private networking.

-If you are using your existing VPC, under Select Endpoint Access Gateway Subnets, select the public subnets for which you would like to use the gateway.
+If you are using your existing VPC, under Select Endpoint Access Gateway Subnets, select the public subnets for which you want to use the gateway.
 The number of subnets must match that set under Select Subnets, and the availability zones must match.
-For more information, refer to Public Endpoint Access Gateway.
+For more information, see Public Endpoint Access Gateway.

 Create Public IPs This option is disabled by default when Cluster Connectivity Manager is enabled.
 It is enabled by default when Cluster Connectivity Manager is disabled.